Raj Bhavan, Amaravati: History

 After the Telangana state formed in 2014, E. S. L. Narasimhan served as the joint governor for both Andhra Pradesh and Telangana until 2019.
-Later, Biswabhusan Harichandan is appointed as the 2nd governor of Andhra Pradesh.
-Then, a separate Raj Bhavan was needed for the residence of the governor.
-Government of Andhra Pradesh, converted the government irrigation house into the Raj Bhavan in 2019.
+Biswabhusan Harichandan was appointed as the 23rd governor of Andhra Pradesh in July 2019.
+A separate Raj Bhavan was needed for the residence of the governor.
+The Government of Andhra Pradesh converted the government irrigation house into the Raj Bhavan in 2019.